VOIP Business Phone System

 VoIP for Business Phone Systems

 For a low per-user price, Full Spectrum Computer Services delivers a hosted small business phone system with phones as your only hardware investment.
 Here is just a partial list of the enterprise features you can benefit from with a hosted telephone service:

 Companies of any size to achieve a great business phone system with a full suite of PBX features offered.
 Moreover, communication through hosted VoIP enables mobile workers to stay in touch while working from remote locations.
 Your business has sales or support staff you can easily set up a call queue and route calls to the staff that is best qualified to quickly answer your customer’s questions.
 If you need an after-hours attendant that routed to a mobile employee on-call, that’s easy with the click of the mouse.

 With our cloud-based service, you have the ability to page a group, transfer a call to someone’s voicemail, connect 10 people to a conference bridge, or listen to your messages on your smartphone.

 Is Your Phone Bill Out of Control?

-Are you ready to move forward with a new business phone system?
+Are you ready to move forward with a new VoIP phone system?

 Our sales engineers will quickly get back to you with a formal proposal.